elisamedda/Project-of-Theoretical-and-Nuclear-Physics/README.md

 $m= \rho V$, where $V=L^3_{crit}$ and $\rho$ is the mass density of the fissile material.

 ### JULIA libraries
-Some libraries are required to run the code correctly:
+These libraries are required to run the code correctly:
 * Plots
 * DifferentialEquations:ODEProblem,solve
 * ForwardDiff:derivative